cyrneko/Zorin-InKult-Management-Scripts/Rewrite/README.md

 from there, run options as shown in the script to do the actions which are defined for each *option¹*

-> ¹ an option is here defined as an extension to the command which is ran, for example `-h` to show the help dialog
+> ¹ an option is here defined as an extension to the command which is ran, for example `-h` to show the help dialog, or `-o` to install on any given Debian-Based distribution

-### PS: I don't know why I suddenly started writing in English instead of German, it's just something that I do whenever I code ig
+> ## PS: I don't know why I suddenly started writing in English instead of German, it's just something that I do whenever I code ig